Super Bowl IV

-Under wet conditions, the Chiefs defense dominated Super Bowl IV by limiting the Minnesota offense to only 67 rushing yards, forcing three interceptions, and recovering two fumbles.
-Kansas City's Len Dawson became the fourth consecutive winning quarterback to be named Super Bowl MVP.
+Under wet conditions, the Chiefs defense dominated Super Bowl IV by limiting the Vikings' offense to only 67 rushing yards, forcing three interceptions, and recovering two fumbles.
+The Chiefs' Len Dawson became the fourth consecutive winning quarterback to be named Super Bowl MVP.
 He completed 12 of 17 passes for 142 yards and one touchdown, with one interception.
 Dawson also recorded three rushing attempts for 11 yards.

 Super Bowl IV is also notable for NFL Films miking up the Chiefs' Hank Stram during the game, the first time that a head coach had worn a microphone during a Super Bowl.

+The Chiefs would not win or appear in another Super Bowl until Super Bowl LIV in 2020.

 Background

 Host selection process

 The NFL awarded Super Bowl IV to New Orleans on March 19, 1969, at the owners' meetings held in Palm Springs, California.
 It marked the first of eleven (as of 2024) Super Bowls to be held in New Orleans.
 Two cites were in consideration for the game, Miami being the other.
 After two consecutive Super Bowls played at the Miami Orange Bowl (II and III), owners by a roughly three-quarters vote, opted out of giving Miami the game for a third straight year.
 Some owners felt that since an AFL town had hosted the game two years in a row, that an NFL town should get another turn to balance out the hosting duties.
 New Orleans mayor Victor H. Schiro was joined by George W. Healy Jr. (editor of the Times-Picayune) and Al Hirt.
 They highlighted the superior seating capacity (80,982) of Tulane Stadium, as well as the local accommodations.
 Healy and Miami mayor Stephen P. Clark became locked in a debate during a press conference while the deliberation and voting was going on behind closed doors.